dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-refresh-tableau-workbook.md

 store.set('TABLEAU_API_TOKEN_NAME', 'abc123') #replace with your Tableau API Token Name store.set('TABLEAU_API_TOKEN_SECRET', 'abc123') #replace with your Tableau API Secret

 Test the step to run the code.
 You can delete this action when the test succeeds.
-The key will remain stored as long as it is accessed at least once every three months.
+The keys will remain stored as long as it is accessed at least once every three months.

 ### 5. Add a code action
 Select **Code by Zapier** as the App, and **Run Python** as the Event.